nettybun/styletakeout/readme.md

 ## TODO

-- Optimize cases that result in `${"css-cHelloMessage.tsx:18:28"}`

-  I suppose this can be done _before_ the actual node/path replacement.
-If the parent is a template literal that has only one expression, then replace with the `t.stringLiteral(tag)`...
+- Implementation for handling `` `classA ${css`...`} classB` `` into a string instead of a template literal needs to handle any number of `${}` cases, not only one.
+Will mean gathering all parentPaths that are template literals and after the `forEach` merge any expressions that are only a string into the quasi.
+If there are no expressions then downgrade the template to a string.

 - Pretty @babel/codeframe error